alecntan/BudgetBuddy/README.md

 </div>

 This project is a web application designed to streamline budget management, expense tracking, and reimbursement processing for teams.
-Its development stemmed from the realization that my church's ministries lack a centralised system for managing budgets and tracking expenses, hindering effective financial management and transparency within the church.
+Its development stemmed from the realisation that my church's ministries lack a centralised system for managing budgets and tracking expenses, hindering effective financial management and transparency within the church.

 As a result, volunteers often face difficulties accessing information about allocated budgets and the status of their reimbursement requests.
 Additionally, ministry leaders struggle to keep track of approved or rejected budget requests.

-By centralizing these processes, we aim to improve transparency, efficiency, and accountability within the organization.
+By centralising these processes, we aim to improve transparency, efficiency, and accountability within the organisation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>